 We now find ourselves becoming famished and desperate students of the discredited and displaced in a pastoral of ludicrous dimensions.

-What does he mean?
+What is a “pastoral,” and what does Szwed mean when he says that “we now find ourselves” in one?
 Give a musical example that reflects the ways that you believe mainstream America is “famished and desperate” for authenticity in culture.
-Does this involve cultural appropriation?

 Respond to the following questions in a comment on this blog post, using your first name only.